Visa policy of Canada: Special waivers for travellers to and from the United States

 In addition, passengers must remain in the sterile international transit area when arriving from the U.S., or the post-preclearance area when arriving from a third country and have cleared U.S. immigration and customs.
 Leaving the designated area is not permitted.

 When travelling to the U.S., the passenger must hold a valid, unexpired U.S. visa in order to clear U.S. immigration and customs.
 However, an expired U.S. visa is acceptable for transit when travelling from the U.S. to a third country if the passenger has not overstayed the authorized period in the U.S. and is not under a removal or deportation order.

-Nationals of the following countries are eligible for TWOV:
+Citizens of the following countries and territories are eligible for TWOV: